Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - ✅    Profile code
 - ✅    Optimize _psutil_ with attrs
 - Test coverage for classes
+- Dynamic dashboard Event-Driven with Asyncio.Queue
+- Optimize search in CONFIG

+- Visual profiling
+- Lazy loading, load only x's first processes then frontend JS
+- Auto fetch() without reloading page for standard access in / and /tree
+- Hashing files in _WebAssembly_ to free the back-end, _Pyodide_, then _Rust-WASM_

 - Geolocation of opened connections
 - DB conn
 - More DLL infos with pefile
 - Read files async style with _aiofiles_
-- Hashing files in _WebAssembly_ to free the back-end, _Pyodide_, then _Rust-WASM_
 - _Hierplane_ for displaying tree
 - Optimize fetching of services with _WMI Watcher_ or _psutil_
 - Workers _Dask_
 - Plugin System and _REPL_ for modifying system while running
-- Lazy loading, load only x's first processes then frontend JS
-- Auto fetch() without reloading page for standard access in / and /tree

 ## What i want to learn